Discover more from The View from the Front. By Stan R. Mitchell.

-I’m about to share some scary shit.
+I’m about to share some scary stuff.
 Some truths about myself that I’ve been too scared to share for years.
 Maybe decades, honestly.

 And yet if there’s one thing I know after thirty years of writing, it’s that you have to tell the truth.
-You have to tell the truth in your writing and you have to write things that make you uncomfortable.
+You have to tell the truth when you write and you have to share things that make you uncomfortable.

 “All you have to do is write one true sentence.
 Write the truest sentence that you know.” – Ernest Hemingway

-Well, here’s the truth: I want to be the greatest writer ever.
+Well, I’m going to follow Ernest Hemingway’s advice.
+Here’s the truth: I want to be the greatest writer ever.

 Yikes, did I really say that out loud?

 Crazy, right?
-More importantly, just why the hell did I publish that?
+More importantly, just why the heck would I say that?

 It’s scary putting yourself out there, but I want to say some things.
 I’m not even sure where I’m going with this.
 It’s like a novel: you don’t know where it’ll end.
 You simply write it.